Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method

-As we all know, the great success of deep learning depends on large-scale, high-quality, and annotated data.
-To the best of our knowledge, only two safety clothing and helmet benchmark datasets have been released, namely Pictor-v3~\cite{nath8} and Safety Helmet Wearing Dataset (SHWD)~\cite{gochoo2021safety}.
-However, the categories and quantities of labeled instances in the two datasets fall short of meeting the requirements for real-world applications.
-The existing datasets only consider the impact of helmets without paying attention to the impact of safety clothing.
-In real-world applications, there are still potential safety hazards.
-In addition, the backgrounds of all images are too simple, and the lighting conditions are overly ideal, which differs significantly from real-world working environments.
-If such datasets are actually employing in a factory safety inspection project, the generalization ability of the model is likely to be poor.
+The tremendous success of deep learning technique is largely attributed to the availability of large-scale, high-quality, and meticulously annotated datasets.
+To the best of our knowledge, only two benchmark datasets for helmet detection have been published to date, namely Pictor-v3~\cite{nath8} and SHWD~\cite{gochoo2021safety}.
+These datasets primarily focus on the detection of helmets, with insufficient consideration given to safety clothing, leading to potential safety hazards in practical applications.
+Moreover, the image background in existing datasets is overly simplified, and the lighting conditions are too idealized, which is significantly different from real-world work environments.
+Training models directly on these datasets may lead to insufficient generalization capabilities in their practical applications.
+Therefore, these two datasets do not fully meet the needs of real-world applications.

-To address the above limitations, in this work, we contribute a large, realistic, and comprehensive high-quality dataset for safety clothing and helmet detection, named the Towards Complex Real-world Safety Factory (TCRSF) dataset.
-A comparison of the images in TCRSF and those in the existing dataset is shown in Figure~\ref{fig:example}.
-It can be seen that the proposed TCRSF provides more realistic scenarios and more complex backgrounds.
-TCRSF contains 50558 labeled instances of 7 categories, including ``Safety Helmet'', ``Safety Clothing'', ``Head'', etc. To simulate the real-world work environment, we added labels for safety clothing and helmets under different lighting conditions and shadow areas, called ``blurred head'' and ``blurred clothing''.
-Additionally, all images were collected by factory cameras, covering two factories and 40 different scenes.
-And each instance was manually annotated by professional inspectors from the factory, guaranteeing accurate annotations.
-It is worth mentioning that, our TCRSF dataset can serve as an evaluation benchmark for various detection tasks, such as small object detection and high-low light object detection.
+To address the above limitations, in this work, we contribute a large, complex, and realistic high-quality safety clothing and helmet detection (SFCHD) dataset.
+Fig.~\ref{fig:example_dataset}illustrates a comparison between the SFCHD dataset and existing datasets.
+It is evident that our SFCHD dataset offers more realistic work scenarios and more complex background environments.
+The SFCHD dataset comprises 12,373 images, covering 7 categories, with a total of 50,558 labeled instances, including labels such as Person, Safety Helmet, Safety Clothing, Other Clothing, and Head.
+To more closely mimic real-world work environments, we add two new labels for safety helmets and clothing under varying lighting conditions and shadow coverage: Blurred Clothing and Blurred Head.
+All images are captured from factory surveillance cameras, encompassing 40 different scenes across two chemical plants.
+Each instance has been manually annotated by professional inspectors, ensuring the accuracy of the annotations.
+It is worth noting that our SFCHD dataset not only provides a rich set of training samples but also serves as a benchmark for the evaluation of various detection tasks, such as small object detection, and high-low light object detection.